opensourcestories/storytelling/add-a-story.md

 *bio*: the 2-3 sentence bio that the storyteller provided

-*draft*: true or false, depending if the page is ready for publishing
+*draft*: true or false, depending on whether the page is ready for publishing

 Under the `---`, paste the markdown of the transcript.